 Egg Retrieval Process

-Few people are aware of the risks to egg providers, or the fact that long-term safety data on the egg retrieval procedure and its outcomes is inadequate.
+Few people are aware of the risks to egg providers or that very little research has been conducted on the long-term safety of the hormonal stimulation process involved.

 Known and Unknown Risks